• Home

 Since early in the century, Pa'u riders have brought a uniquely Hawaiian grace and beauty to Kamehameha Day parades, with a Pa'u queen in regal colors leading the way.
 Behind her ride princesses for each island, wearing appropriate colors and flowers, accompanied by a Pa'u unit including pages, attendants, outriders, and a pooper-scooper unit.

-The parade route from Hawi to Kapa'au takes riders down Akoni Pule Highway to the statue to offer ho'okupu (a ceremonial gift as a sign of honor and respect) to King Kamehameha I, then to Kamehameha Park.
+The parade route from Hawi to Kapa'au takes riders down Akoni Pule Highway to the statue to offer ho'okupu (a ceremonial gift as a sign of honor and respect) to King Kamehameha I, then proceeds to Kamehameha Park.

 The Pa'u tradition